 Hanna Krasowski

-This summer, I will be joining Dr. Murat Arcak’s group at UC Berkeley EECS as a postdoctoral researcher.
-Currently, I am a doctoral researcher at Technical University of Munich’s Cyber-Physical Systems Group led by Dr. Matthias Althoff.
+Currently, I am a postdoctoral researcher in Dr. Murat Arcak’s group at UC Berkeley EECS and affiliated with Berkeley Artificial Intelligence Research (BAIR).
+Previously, I was a doctoral researcher at Technical University of Munich’s Cyber-Physical Systems Group led by Dr. Matthias Althoff.
 In 2022, I visited Dr. Aaron Ames’ group at Caltech.
-Previously, I obtained a Master’s degree in Robotics, Cognition, Intelligence from Technical University of Munich.
-I hold a Bachelor’s degree from Technical University of Darmstadt and spent a semester at Boğaziçi University in Istanbul, Turkey.
+I obtained a Master’s degree in Robotics, Cognition, Intelligence from Technical University of Munich and a Bachelor’s degree from Technical University of Darmstadt.

 Research interests